unparalleled-js/docs-1/connectors/zendesk/create-custom-object-record-action.md

 Zendesk allows you to create custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
 Custom objects can be configured to suit your various use-cases.
 It could be "product", "orders", "devices" etc. Find out more about Zendesk custom objects [here](/connectors/zendesk/sunshine-platform.md)

-For more information on Zendesk custom objects, please visit their documentation on this topic [here](https://develop.zendesk.com/hc/en-us/articles/360002124307-What-is-the-Sunshine-platform-).

-After creating your custom object type, you can proceed to add new records, update existing records, and delete existing record.
+After configuring your custom object type, you can proceed to create new records, update existing records, and delete record.

 This action creates a single record of a custom object into your Zendesk instance.